sl33p/the-way-we-work/trello.md

     + Our Example epic column is about the onboarding process so we'll call it "**🎟 Onboarding Process**"
     + The emoji (picked at random or with great care) will follow the tickets to the new board
     + So our ticket in **Ready (prioritised)** is called "🎟 Improve registration email copy" showing it's ancestral home.
-- Add your face to a card only when you're working on it (let's discuss this one)
+- Add your face to a card (press the spacebar, magic!) only when you're working on it.
-- Sorry, you have to move the card to Doing as well.
+- Move the card you're working on to the Doing column.

 ## Example Card